 The risk of lung cancer due to inhaled radon decay products has been well documented through the study of underground mine workers.
 The cancer risk due to ingestion, primarily cancer of the stomach and digestive organs, has been estimated from studies of the movement of radon through the gastrointestinal tract and bloodstream.
+Radon has not been linked to any disease other than cancer.
 The cancer risk from the inhalation pathway probably far exceeds that from the ingestion pathway.
-[Crawford-Brown, Federal Register] Recent epidemiological studies have also linked radon exposure to non-cancer conditions such as hypertensive disorders of pregnancy.
-[Papatheodorou]
+[Crawford-Brown, Federal Register]

-In a typical house, with typical water usage patterns, a waterborne radon concentration of 10,000 pCi/l will yield an average increase to indoor air concentrations of about 1 pCi/l.
-The 10,000:1 ratio, while not to be considered a hard rule, has been verified through theoretical models and empirical evidence.
+In a typical house, with typical water usage patterns, a waterborne radon concentration of 10,000 pCi/L will yield an average increase to indoor air concentrations of about 1 pCi/L. The 10,000:1 ratio, while not to be considered a hard rule, has been verified through theoretical models and empirical evidence.
 [Hess] In a house with a high radon in water content, air radon concentrations tend to rise dramatically with water usage, especially in the vicinity of the water-using appliance, but decline steadily after the water usage tails off.
 [Henschel]